lafikl/logstore/README.md

 # logstore
-An immutable append-only with partitioning storage engine for logs.
+A partitioned & immutable append-only storage engine, meant for logs.